opea-project/GenAIExamples/MultimodalQnA/docker_compose/intel/cpu/xeon/README.md

-# Build Mega Service of MultimodalRAGWithVideos on Xeon
+# Build Mega Service of MultimodalQnA on Xeon

-This document outlines the deployment process for a MultimodalRAGWithVideos application utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on Intel Xeon server.
+This document outlines the deployment process for a MultimodalQnA application utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on Intel Xeon server.
 The steps include Docker image creation, container deployment via Docker Compose, and service execution to integrate microservices such as `multimodal_embedding` that employs [BridgeTower](https://huggingface.co/BridgeTower/bridgetower-large-itm-mlm-gaudi) model as embedding model, `multimodal_retriever`, `lvm`, and `multimodal-data-prep`.
 We will publish the Docker images to Docker Hub soon, it will simplify the deployment process for this service.

 ## 🚀 Apply Xeon Server on AWS